ivogeorg/ce-learning-progression-003-screensavers-part1/learning-progression.md

 ##### Overall program structure

-`[<lernact-rd>]`In a large program, proper structure is essential.
+In a large program, proper structure is essential.
 While the particular structure is somewhat arbitrary, general guidelines and conventions are quick to appear in any programming domain.
 One important factor in coming up with a good structure for a large program is whether the program can contain multiple files or just a single one.
 The MakeCode micro:bit environment allows for only one user-defined source file at a time, with all the rest of the functionality (language runtime, device runtime, MakeCode and user-defined packages) all come precompiled and are not modifiable from inside the user program.
 For our single-file micro:bit programs, the following structure has emerged:

 ```
  _____ _       _           _                   _       _     _